 1. On the MU Libraries homepage, library.missouri.edu, type a search into the Discover@MU search box and then click "Search."

-2. If you are logging onto the proxy server, make sure to click "I agree" at the bottom of the agreement page, and then log on with your MU Pawprint and password.
+2. If you are logging onto the proxy server, make sure to click "I agree" at the bottom of the agreement page, and then log on with your MU username and password.

-3. You’ll now have a results page with a list of records for different resources.
+3. You’ll now have a results page with a list of items that match your search criteria.

 4. If you’d like to refine your search, check one or more of the limiters on the left-hand side of the results page.
 The page will update automatically.

 5. To see more about an item, click on the item's title.
 The type of item is indicated by the picture and text to the left of each record.
 The bottom of each record shows you how to get the item: if it is an online item, you may see a PDF link, and if it is a physical item, you will see where it is stored.

 6. To mark the resources you would like to save for later, click the folder icon on the right-hand side.